Fri, Apr 19

 Holbein’s Visits to England, a series

 In 1526 & 1532, a young German-Swiss painter called Hans Holbein arrived in England seeking patronage.
-During these 2 visits he would paint several of the leading figures at the Tudor court.
-This 2 part series will cover his 2 separate stays. more info below
+During these visits he would paint several of the leading figures at the Tudor court.
+Today we'll be visiting the National Gallery in London to see some of his paintings in person! more info below

 Time & Location